-Once you realize your policy has lapsed, take the following steps may help you get back on track:
+Once you realize your policy has lapsed, taking the following steps may help you get back on track:

 - Set up a new policy.
 If you are not successful in reinstating your policy, you’ll likely want to begin the search for a new insurance policy as soon as possible.

 How to prevent a lapse in car insurance coverage

 It’s best to prevent lapses if you know one is possible.
 For instance, if you plan to be out of the country for a time, call your company.
 If your car is going to be in storage, you may be able to switch to a simple policy with just comprehensive coverage while you’re away that could maintain your coverage and offer a reduced premium.

-To avoid unexpected lapses, set up a system to remind yourself when your premium is due.
-Whatever process works for you as a reminder is fine.
-If you are switching from one policy to another, double-check to be sure that there’s no time unaccounted for between the ending of the old policy and beginning of the new one.
+To avoid unexpected lapses, you may want to set up a system to remind yourself when your premium is due.
+If you are switching from one policy to another, you may want to double-check that there’s no time unaccounted for between the ending of the old policy and beginning of the new one.

-If you expect to no longer be driving, contact your insurance company to cancel your policy.
-Also, call your DMV to find out if there are any state requirements that you’ll need to handle first, such as handing in your license.
+If you expect to stop driving entirely, you’ll need to contact your insurance company to cancel your policy.
+You may also want to call your DMV to find out if there are any state requirements that you’ll need to handle first, such as handing in your license or canceling your registration.
 Many states allow you to retain your license as a means of identification; others offer non-drivers licenses that can be used in the same way.

 If you are struggling financially and finding it difficult to pay your insurance premiums, don’t despair.
-Here are a few ways to decrease those prices and make your coverage more affordable:
+Here are a few ways to decrease your insurance prices and make your coverage more affordable:

 - Consider lowering your policy limits.
 Each state has a minimum liability requirement, but if you’re paying for more coverage than that, you can decrease your limits, and your premiums should go down.
 If you decide to decrease your limits, note that lower coverage limits come with additional financial risk.

 - Look for discounts.
 Most major insurers offer a handful of discounts, and some are easy to earn.
-For example, look for discounts for paying online or setting your payments up on a recurring schedule.
-These discounts may significantly reduce your premium.
+For example, many insurers offer discounts for paying premiums online or setting your payments up on a recurring schedule.
+These discounts should help reduce your premium.
 You might also consider enrolling in a usage-based telematics program that can usually offer substantial savings for safe driving habits.

 Frequently asked questions

 Whether or not a short lapse increases your insurance premiums depends on your insurer and the reason for the lapse.
-You’ll get the best results if you handle the situation immediately, so your insurer can see that you’re making a good-faith effort to rectify the situation.
+You may get the best results if you handle the situation immediately, so your insurer can see that you’re making a good-faith effort to rectify the situation.

 If that happens, you will want to search for a new policy quickly.
 Insurance lapses get reported to the DMV, so any insurer you query may know about your lapse.
-Shopping around and getting multiple quotes is the best way to find a competitive rate.
+Shopping around and getting multiple quotes might be the best way to find a competitive insurance rate.